Note

 command to update the os-sku

 on an existing node pool.
-In cases where there's a new os version available in preview, this functionality allows you to migrate your node pool to the new os version without needing to upgrade your kubernetes version.
+In cases where there's a previous OS version supported in your Kubernetes version, this functionality can allow you to roll back your OS version.

 --os-sku Windows2019